PhD Degree Requirements and Procedures

 SELECTION OF FACULTY ADVISORStudents should have a faculty advisor within the first year of study, and should notify the Advising Office both when an advisor has been determined and if there is a change of advisors.
 Faculty advisors must be members of the University of Washington's Graduate Faculty and must be endorsed to chair doctoral supervisory committees, per the Graduate School's Memo 12.

-The following are degree requirments for PhD students set by the University of Washington Graduate School and the Department of Electrical Engineering.
+The following are degree requirements for PhD students set by the University of Washington Graduate School and the Department of Electrical Engineering: